Ask Slashdot: Best Way To Isolate a Network And Allow Data Transfer?

 Think Internet--PaloAlto--Sophos UTM--LAN (Substitute any two other unrelated NG firewalls)

 Systems on the inside initiate all connections; no reaching in.
-That means having staging DBs, etc. on the outside that are polled from the inside by transfer routines that parse and validate everything outside of th
+That means having staging DBs, etc. on the outside that are polled from the inside by transfer routines that parse and validate everything outside of the application that receives the data.
+Anything that does not positively match expected input is dropped.
+If you really want to be serious, all systems log externally to a log host with WORM drives that has had the transmit pin on the NIC physically cut (mostly kidding -- hi Marcus!).

+Remote access is terminal services or equivalent to a concentrator on the outside and a second hop internally with separate authentication at each hop.
+Absolutely no VPN or other tunneling that supports direct traffic flow from outside to inside.

 Re: (Score:2)